manahiyo831/RadioFieldAR/README.md

 !!!![https://youtu.be/LzDLyCjDgJU](https://youtu.be/nCk2y98Kfto)

-This software has many improvements.
+This software has lots of room of improvements.
-But I'd like to have experience for many people.
+But I hope to have this AR experience for many people.
-So I released the app with alpha version.
+I released this app as alpha version.

 This is free software, please use it at your own risk.